Jailers’ Duty of Care

 “[W]hen the State by the affirmative exercise of its power so restrains an individual’s liberty that it renders him unable to care for himself, and at the same time fails to provide for his basic needs – e.g. food, clothing, shelter, medical care, and reasonable safety – it transgresses the substantive limits…[of the Constitution].”
 Farmer v.
 Brennen, No. 92-724, 114 S.Ct.
 1970 (1994)

 Other federal court decisions have defined the obligations of jailers and corrections officials with regard to inmate health, safety and welfare.
-A Tulsa jail injuries attorney familiar with state and federal tort law and civil rights case law can advise you the best way to find compensation for jail injures 0r jailhouse deaths that resulted from neglect, indifference or malicious treatment in an Oklahoma jail, detention center, prison or other correctional facility.
+A Tulsa jail injuries attorney familiar with state and federal tort law and civil rights case law can advise you on the best way to find compensation for injuries or deaths that resulted from neglect, indifference, or malicious treatment in an Oklahoma jail, detention center, prison, or other correctional facility.

 Free Consultation: Tulsa Jail Injury Attorney

 A Tulsa jail injury attorney can help you distinguish between routine inconveniences and circumstances that might warrant legal action.
-For a free consultation, call the Tulsa jail injuries lawyer at Wirth Law Office at (918) 879-1681 or ask the Oklahoma injury attorney a question using the form at the top of this page.
+For a free consultation, call the Tulsa jail injuries lawyer 918-879-1681 or ask the Oklahoma injury attorney a question using the form at the top of this page.